mongodb/specifications/source/server-selection/server-selection.rst

        and when it is an application-provided custom selector the string MUST somehow indicate that it is a custom selector.

-   * - requestId
+   * - operationId
      - Int
-     - The driver-generated ID for the request a server is being selected for.
-Optional; this field will not be present in cases where server selection does not correspond to an operation, e.g. when the driver performs server selection to check if a `deployment supports sessions
-       <../sessions/driver-sessions.rst#how-to-check-whether-a-deployment-supports-sessions>`__.
+     - The driver-generated operation ID.
+Optional; only present if the driver generates operation IDs and this command has one.

    * - operation
      - String